 - 1 tsp ginger

-Soak the dried fruit in the strong black tea and rum (optional) in a bowl overnight.
+The night before you plan on baking, soak the dried fruit in the strong black tea and rum (optional) in a bowl.

 Mix together the melted butter and marmalade.
 When this mixture is cool, add in the two eggs.

 Mix together the flour, oats, baking powder and brown sugar and spices.